vlcn-io/cr-sqlite/README.md

 Instructions on building a native library that can be loaded into SQLite in non-wasm environments.

-In the src directory of the project, run:
+In the `native/src` directory of the project, run:

 ```bash
 make loadable